bstudiosoriginal/dapp-vesting/README.md

 # Help

 Help
-If you encounter any issues or have questions, please don't hesitate to reach out to our team at imma.adt@gmail.com.
+If you encounter any issues or have questions, please don't hesitate to reach out at imma.adt@gmail.com.

+# Note
+Please do not use real funds for testing

 # Authors
 1. Immanuel Allotey